Melatonin for Sleep After 35: Does It Help, and What Does Research Show?

 What dose of melatonin is evidence-based?

-Research suggests that low doses of melatonin—typically in the range of 0.5–1 mg—are sufficient for circadian rhythm purposes and may be more effective for sleep onset than the higher doses (3–10 mg) commonly found in commercial supplements.
-If using melatonin for sleep, starting with the lowest available dose is generally advisable, and discussing with a healthcare provider can help tailor recommendations to your situation.
+Research suggests that low doses — typically in the range of 0.5–1 mg — are sufficient for circadian rhythm purposes and may be more effective for sleep onset than the higher doses (3–10 mg) commonly found in commercial supplements.
+Starting with the lowest available dose is generally advisable, and discussing with a healthcare provider can help tailor recommendations to your situation.

 Is melatonin safe to take every night?

 Short-term use of melatonin appears to be generally well tolerated in adults.
 Evidence on long-term nightly use is more limited.
-Melatonin is not considered habit-forming in the way some sleep medications are, but dependence on it for sleep and potential effects on the body’s natural melatonin regulation with prolonged use are areas where more research is needed.
+Melatonin is not considered habit-forming in the way some sleep medications are, but potential effects on the body’s natural melatonin regulation with prolonged use are areas where more research is needed.
 Discussing ongoing use with a healthcare provider is advisable.

 Key Takeaways

-• Melatonin production declines with age; this may contribute to some of the sleep changes women notice after 35, though individual variation is significant.
+• Melatonin production declines with age; this may contribute to some sleep changes after 35, though individual variation is significant.

 • Evidence for melatonin supplementation is strongest for circadian rhythm disruption (jet lag, shift work) and less robust for general insomnia or sleep maintenance.